Generalized hypergeometric function: The series 2F0

-This occurs in connection with the exponential integral function Ei(z).
+The confluent hypergeometric function of the second kind can be written as:

 The series 2F1

 Historically, the most important are the functions of the form ${}_2F_1(a,b;c;z)$.
 These are sometimes called Gauss's hypergeometric functions, classical standard hypergeometric or often simply hypergeometric functions.
 The term Generalized hypergeometric function is used for the functions pFq if there is risk of confusion.
 This function was first studied in detail by Carl Friedrich Gauss, who explored the conditions for its convergence.